Charing Cross Hospital: Transport links

 London Buses routes 190, 211, 220, 295 and night routes N11, N33, N72 and N97 serve the hospital.

 Medical school

 Charing Cross Hospital Medical School merged with Westminster Hospital Medical School to form Charing Cross and Westminster Medical School in 1984.
 Charing Cross and Westminster Medical School was itself integrated into Imperial College London in 1997.
 The Reynolds Building (built for Charing Cross and Westminster Medical School in 1976), lies adjacent to the hospital within the campus and is used extensively by Imperial College School of Medicine.

-Maggie's Centre
+Maggie's West London

 On 29 April 2008, Maggie's Centre was opened by Nigella Lawson and Sarah Brown.
 This support centre is available for anyone who is affected by cancer in London.
 In 2009, the centre was visited by Michelle Obama and in October was given the 2009 Stirling Prize from the Royal Institute of British Architects.